Basic Guide To Building/Hosting A Personal Website

 Frameworks: Express, Fastify, Koa

-Server-side JavaScript can't be run on static site hosts but can be run on VPS hosts, so if you want to do anything super advanced for your site, use VPS Hosting.
+Server-side JavaScript can't be run on static site hosts but can be run on VPS hosts, so make sure you are using a VPS host.
+However, in industry it's more commonly used on CPS hosts.

 PHP